Christophe-Martini/gcd-project/README.md

-The process of getting and cleaning data leads to get ride off variables from the test set and training set so as to keep the relevant variables to put in a
+The process of getting and cleaning data leads to get ride off variables from the test set and training set so as to keep the relevant variables to put in a data set (see the codebook.md for further explanations).

-The Run_analysis script does the merging of all the data coming from these files so as to obtain a dataset that contains variables such as
+Thus, the Run_analysis script does the merging of all the data coming from these various files so as to obtain a dataset that contains variables such as

 - the identifiers of the 30 volunters (subjectid)
 - the descriptive activity names to name the activities performed by each volunters (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 - only the variables related to measurements on the mean and standard deviation

+  (see comments included in 'run_analysis.R' for further explanations).

 ###In a second step
 It is asked to perform from the previous data set an independant tidy data set